265th Air Defense Artillery Regiment: Symbolism

 The colors scarlet and yellow are used for artillery.
-The unit’s service in Alaska during World War II is denoted by the bezent, symbol for gold, and the four-pointed polar star.
-The diagonal stripe with the nebuly edges, heraldic symbol for clouds, bearing a lightning flash, signifies the Air Defense Artillery mission.
+The unit’s service in Alaska during World War II is denoted by the bezent, a symbol for gold, and the four-pointed polar star.
+The diagonal stripe with the nebuly edges, heraldic symbol for clouds, bearing a lightning flash, signifies the Air Defense Artillery's mission.
 The barry wavy rounded alludes to water and refers to the regiment’s former Coast Artillery service.
-Additionally, it indicates the organization’s location in Florida and refers to the legendary "Fountain of Youth" sought by Ponce de Leon, the discoverer of Florida.
+Additionally, it indicates the organization’s location in Florida and refers to the legendary "Fountain of Youth" sought by Juan Ponce de León, the discoverer of Florida.
 The alligator crest also represents the state of Florida.

 Distinctive Insignia

 The distinctive unit insignia is the shield and motto of the coat of arms.